ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 large-scale, rapid, and reproducible simulation testing with SS3.
-`ss3sim` requires an existing SS3 model configuration along with a set of plain-text control files describing alternative states of nature, sampling scenarios, and assessment scenarios.
+`ss3sim` requires an existing SS3 model configuration along with a set of plain-text control files describing alternative population dynamics, fishery properties, sampling scenarios, and assessment approaches.
 `ss3sim` then generates an underlying truth, samples from that truth, modifies and runs an estimation model,